leedaniel0306-cloud/Mission-Med-2031/README.md

 # Mission: T20 Physician-Scientist (2028)

 ## 📋 Overview
 This repository serves as a permanent log of my technical growth while serving in the ROK Army.
-My goal is to return to Tufts University in 2028 with a specialist skill set in Medical Data Science and Orthopedic Imaging.
+My goal is to return to University in 2028 with a specialist skill set in Medical Data Science and Orthopedic Imaging.

 ## 🛠 Technical Toolkit
 * **Data:** SQL (Clinical querying), R (Statistical modeling)